Study: Diesel Exhaust Joins Asbestos, Radon Exposure as Cause of Lung Cancer

 The results were detailed in two research papers published in a March issue of the Journal of the National Cancer Institute and on its website on March 2.

-Lung cancer, a disease that accounts for the most cancer-related deaths, has traditionally been associated to smoking, radon and asbestos exposure.
+Lung cancer, a disease that accounts for the most cancer-related deaths, has traditionally been associated with smoking, radon and asbestos exposure.
 The NCI’s 20-year study now lists heavy exposure to diesel exhaust among the ranks of these other toxins linked to lung cancer.

 Conducted by researchers from the NCI, National Institutes of Health (NIH) and National Institute for Occupational Safety and Health (NIOSH), the study involved 12,315 workers in eight non-metal mining facilities.